 The amount is receivable in scheduled instalments as provided in the contribution agreement between SDTC and the Company and will be received upon the achievement of various project milestones.
 The Contribution shall not exceed fifty percent (50%) of the Eligible Project Costs for the Project and Electrovaya shall contribute a minimum of twenty-five percent (25%) of the Eligible Project Costs for the Project in cash, in-kind goods or services, or a combination thereof.

-The Company recognized \$433 as revenue during the current quarter and \$1,695 during the year ended September 30, 2011. (quarter and year ending September 30, 2010 - NIL).
+The Company recognized \$1,695 during the year ended September 30, 2011 under this grant.